Bakteriachan/twks/Readme.md

 # Terminal Workspaces

-  So, in my day-to-day work, i use curl as an api client, is more simple me than using Insomnia or Postman.
-Sometimes i need to copy some data so i can build my headers, like authentication header, I need to reference some documents in the uri, and the job of copy-pasting every time i need to build a new curl command is to tedius for me.
-So that is why I built
-<strong>Terminal Workspaces</strong>, so i can use some variables and
-reuse them between different terminal sessions that I am currently running.
+  So, in my day-to-day work, I use curl as an API client, is more simple for me than using Insomnia or Postman.
+Sometimes i need to copy some data so I can build my http headers, like authentication header, I need to reference some documents in the URI (`/users/(userId)`), and the job of copy-pasting every time i need to build a new curl command is to tedius for me.
+So that is why I built <strong>Terminal Workspaces</strong>, so i can use some variables and reuse them between different terminal sessions that I am currently running.

 ## Todo
   Right now this tool is hard coded to only work in my filesystem structure,